 In addition to promoting relaxation, Swedish massage can also help to improve circulation throughout the body.
-This is achieved through the combination of long strokes and gentle circular movements, which work together to loosen tight muscles and increase blood flow.
+The combination of long strokes and gentle circular movements, work together to loosen tight muscles and increase blood flow.
 If you suffer from poor circulation or regularly experience cramps and muscle pain, regular Swedish massages may provide some relief.

 Finally, those suffering from anxiety or depression may find that regular Swedish massages help to improve their moods and overall emotional well-being.
-Massage therapy has been shown to release endorphins—chemicals that have mood-boosting effects—and reduce levels of cortisol—a stress hormone that can worsen symptoms of anxiety and depression.
+Massage therapy has been shown to release endorphins.
+These arechemicals that have mood-boosting effects.
+It also reduce levels of cortisol, a stress hormone that can worsen symptoms of anxiety and depression.

 If you are looking for a relaxing massage at home, that can also provide some health benefits, then Swedish massage may be right for you!
 If you are unsure if this is what you need, check out the 5 main types of massage and their benefits to find the right fit for you.
 Do not substitute massage for an evaluation from a health care professional.
 A synergistic effect to patient’s health exists when massage therapy is combined with chiropractic care.
 Our patients that utilize both therapies, notice faster and longer lasting results.

 Pingback: The 5 main types of massages and their benefits | PEAKiropractic